Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

-Just after Mountain gorillas, chimps are among the prominent tourist attractions in Uganda for the last few years.
+Just after Mountain Gorillas, Chimpanzees are among the prominent tourist attractions in Uganda for the last few years.

-Uganda boasts over 5000 Chimpanzee population in different forests.
-However, 1500 chimpanzees are found in Kibale, living in 4 communities.
-Kibale Forest is not only a paradise for chimpanzee safaris in Uganda but also in the whole world!
+Uganda boasts over 5000 Chimpanzee population total in different forests.
+However, over 1500 Chimpanzees are found in Kibale, living in 4 communities.
+Kibale Forest is not only a paradise for Chimpanzee safaris in Uganda but also in the whole world!

-For those interested in knowing much about Chimpanzees, here we go:
+For those interested in knowing much about Chimpanzees in Kibale Forest National Park, here we go:

 Chimpanzees Definition (Chimpanzees Meaning)- What Is A Chimpanzee?

 A Chimpanzee is one of 4 types of “great apes”.
 Great apes include Chimpanzees, bonobos, Gorillas, and Orangutans.